buithehai1994/Machine-Learning-as-a-Service/README.md

 ## Acknowledgments

-The Dataset is from the **Master of Data Science and Innovation** course of University of Technology Sydney, and it is the asset of TD School
+The Content of the project is from the **Master of Data Science and Innovation** course of University of Technology Sydney, and it is the asset of TD School

 ## Project Organization